ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 This RFC proposes adding four functions:

-  * //is_literal(string $string): bool// to check if a variable represents a value written in the source code.
+  * //is_literal(string $string): bool// checks if a variable contains a string defined in the PHP script.

   * //literal_implode(string $glue, array $pieces): string// - implode an array of literals, with a literal.
   * //literal_concat(string $piece, string ...$pieces): string// - concatenating literal strings.